 Severance had a brief stint in sporting goods, without a clue.
 “I was selling things and I had no idea what they were.
 Customers would come in and ask for clay pigeons.
 I said, ‘Excuse me?’
 Everyone was laughing.
 They said, ‘Back to the perfume counter for you.'”

 She had a brief stint as a cashier at the main checkout area also, when the store was short-handed.
 This was a “catalog showroom” format, so customers didn’t take any merchandise to the registers.
 Rather, the cashiers filled out tickets and warehouse pickers then retrieved the items.
-This was before computerized communication, so cashiers sent the order tickets up a vacuum tube that led to the warehouse.
+This was before computerized communication, so cashiers put the order tickets into a cylinder that whooshed away into a vacuum tube that led to the warehouse.
 Well, a pattern quickly emerged.
 Severance’s customers weren’t getting any merchandise.
 They were standing around in an ever-larger crowd while everyone else was leaving with their stuff.

-Nobody had told Severance about putting the tickets in a cylinder, so her tickets weren’t getting to the warehouse.
-But they never came back down the tube either.
+Nobody had told Severance about putting the tickets in a cylinder, so her tickets were whooshing away into the vacuum tube but failing to arrive in the warehouse.
+Yet they never came back down the tube either.
 They had entered a mysterious zone.
 Some say they’re still in there . . .

 A disheveled woman with ratty hair, looking homeless, stunned Mirisola when she bought $11,000 worth of jewelry.
 But she was far from finished.
 Sometimes this haggard little figure, who called herself Rose and identified herself as Liberace’s aunt, spent $60,000 annually on jewelry throughout the Service Merchandise chain.
 When Rose learned Mirisola lived on a rural piece of land with horses, she asked for some horse manure for her Wellesley property, presumably for fertilizer.
 Mirisola lugged a couple of bags’ worth into her own truck and met Rosie at the store parking lot for the transfer.
 Rose’s car was a rotten old Chevy with the rear seats removed and a lawn chair back there instead.
 And on the lawn chair was her husband.
 He lounged there while Rose went on her shopping excursions.
 So on this particular day, he luxuriated next to a couple bags of horse manure while she made her rounds and added to her bling collection.